langchain-ai/langgraph/docs/docs/how-tos/index.md

 ## Persistence

-LangGraph makes it easy to persist state across graph runs (thread-level persistence) and across threads (cross-thread persistence).
+[LangGraph Persistence](../concepts/persistence.md) makes it easy to persist state across graph runs (thread-level persistence) and across threads (cross-thread persistence).
 These how-to guides show how to add persistence to your graph.

 - [How to add thread-level persistence to your graph](persistence.ipynb)
 - [How to add thread-level persistence to subgraphs](subgraph-persistence.ipynb)